-and and a Date Event September 1995 AquaBounty submits Investigational New Animal Drug application with FDA for fast-growing salmon with intent to commercialize September 2010 Public Veterinary Medicine Advisory Committee meeting to consider data on safety and efficacy of AquAdvantage salmon June 15 th 2011 House of Representatives passed a voice vote amendment that prohibit use of FDA funds to approve any application for approval of genetically engineered salmon.
-Offered by Reps.
-Don Young (R-AK) and Lynn Woolsey (D-CA).
+CHINO CONTRACT Date Event September 1995 AquaBounty submits Investigational New Animal Drug application with FDA for fast-growing salmon with intent to commercialize September 2010 Public Veterinary Medicine Advisory Committee meeting to consider data on safety and efficacy of AquAdvantage salmon June 15 th 2011 House of Representatives passed a voice vote amendment that prohibit use of FDA funds to approve any application for approval of genetically engineered salmon.
+Offered by Rep. Don Young (R-AK)